Comedy clubs

 A Midsummer Night's Dream

-ArtsEd Sixth Form Theatre Company: A Midsummer Night's Dream
+A Midsummer Night's Dream Guided Tour

 London runs on laughter most nights of the week.
 The comedy clubs here form one of the densest live circuits anywhere, from purpose-built rooms in the West End to the back of a pub in Camden or a railway arch in the East End.
 On any given evening you can catch a polished weekend showcase, a try-out night where touring acts road-test new bits, or a free pub gig where the next big name is still finding their feet.
 It is a scene that rewards turning up as much as planning ahead.